Cairo wants to create a graph that represents the heights and bases of all rectangles that have an area of

 What are the base, height, and area for the unmatched point?

-Point 5 is 6 over and 4 up on the graph.
+is over and up on the graph.
 Knowing this information, what are the rectangle's base, height, and area?

 Remember that the area is the base multiplied by the height.

 Why should the unmatched point not be on Cairo’s graph?